-- Call 253-566-5122 or 253-566-6091 - Email the TCC Counseling Center - A student can schedule an appointment directly - Read about TCC counselors and email one directly
+- CALL 253-566-5122 - EMAIL the TCC Counseling Center: tccpersonalcounseling@tacomacc.edu - A student can schedule an appointment directly - Read about TCC counselors and email one directly

 If the student is receptive, have them make contact in front of you from your office.
 Suggest they call or email for an appointment.